 - USB Debugging turned on your Android device

-How to mirror Android screen using Scrcpy (macOS)?
+How to cast Android screen to laptop using Wi-Fi using Scrcpy (Windows)?

-Windows and Linux users can find steps to install the Android mirroring tool on the Scrcpy’s Github page.
+MacOS users can find the steps to install the Android mirroring tool here.

 4. AirDroid (Wireless)